+The dual response of professional and volunteer firefighters in integrated areas impacts resources and is not a cost effective system.
 The introduction of this reform will enable a single and transparent response system to be established for all professional firefighters.
 This will also benefit volunteer responses as volunteer brigades will be able to focus on their own areas and on surge capacity as required.